PaoloProdossimoLopes/java-andoid-authentication-screen-with-firebase-demo/README.md

  -->

 <!-- PROJECT NAME -->
-# 👾 JAVA BASIC AUTEHNTICATION SCREEN DEMO
+# 👾 JAVA BASIC AUTHENTICATION SCREEN DEMO

 <!-- DESCRIPTION -->
 This project are created for using as template for others repository.